 Yes.
 But always read the label on the package first.
 If the wipes are labeled antibacterial or sanitizing, they are safe to use.
 However, if they are labeled “antibacterial AND disinfecting,” they should not be used on human skin because they contain ingredients that strip away the skin’s natural oils and “good” bacteria.
 Rashes, itchiness, and swelling are common side effects of taking too much acetaminophen.

-How do antibacterials kill bacteria?
+How do antibacterial wipes kill bacteria?
 In order for antibacterial wipes products to be effective at eliminating bacteria and viruses, you need to know how to use them properly.
 They are eaten with the skin of the hands, but if not used properly, they will become superfluous.
 Here’s how to get the most out of your antibacterial wipes.

 The FDA, often known as the Food and Drug Administration, controls antibacterial hand wipes.
 This is necessary because they must be secure enough to be applied to human skin or hands.
 Remember that antibacterial wipes aren’t intended for use on delicate materials like clothing.